Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 West Virginia University

-WVU requires approval from the Office of Environmental Health & Safety for all drone operations on campus.
-Milan Puskar Stadium has a temporary flight restriction during football games and athletic events.
+WVU requires drone operators to obtain approval from the Office of Environmental Health & Safety before conducting any unmanned aircraft operations on or over university property.
+Milan Puskar Stadium operates a Temporary Flight Restriction during football games and athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.